 Philip drew up for them some simple rules: they were to share a common table and perform spiritual exercises under his direction, but they were not to bind themselves to the life by vow or to renounce their property.
 The organization grew rapidly, although it met with opposition in certain quarters.
 In 1575, the Congregation received the formal approbation of Pope Gregory XIII, who later bestowed on it the ancient church of Santa Maria in Vellicella.
 The building was in a ruinous condition and far too small.
 Philip was not long in deciding to demolish it and rebuild on a large scale.

-came to pass.
-He lived in such a state of spiritual exaltation that at times it was with difficulty
+events which later came to pass.
+He lived in such a state of spiritual exaltation that at times it

-that he carried on his daily labors.
-Men declared that his face often glowed with a celestial
+was with difficulty that he carried on his daily labors.
+Men declared that his face often glowed

 By April, 1577, work on the Nuova Chiesa, or New Church, had advanced sufficiently for the Congregation of the Oratory to be transferred there.
 Philip stayed at San Girolamo for another seven years before he moved to quarters in the New Church.
 Although he ate his meals apart from the group, he was far from leading the life of a solitary.
 Not only did his spiritual sons have free access to him, but his room was constantly crowded by others.
 Rich and poor mounted the steps that led to his refuge at the top of the house, with its balcony looking over the roofs of Rome.